tlswg/tls-mldsa/draft-ietf-tls-mldsa.md

 MUST be the empty string.

 ## TLS 1.2
-The schemes defined in this document MUST NOT be used in TLS 1.2 {{RFC5246}}.
+The schemes defined in this document MUST NOT be used in TLS 1.2 {{RFC5246}}
+or earlier versions.
 A peer that receives ServerKeyExchange or CertificateVerify message in a TLS 1.2 connection with schemes defined in this document MUST abort the connection with an illegal_parameter alert.